 - Increases pH Levels dramatically, with a pH level of 13.

 Pool shock can also come in other granular forms that are not stabilized, such as calcium hypochlorite.
 Cal Hypo, as it’s called, has a higher level of available chlorine, at 65% – but is not stabilized, or protected from the sun.
-A real Grade-A Fancy pool shock, lithium hypochlorite – is only 35% available, but is fast dissolving, suitable for vinyl liner pools, but also non-stabilized.
-Non chlorine shock, usually potassium monopersulfate, is also unstabilized, because it’s, well…non-chlorine.
+A real Grade-A Fancy pool shock, lithium hypochlorite – is only 35% available but is fast dissolving, suitable for pools with vinyl liners, but also non-stabilized.
+Non chlorine shock, usually potassium monopersulfate, is also unstabilized because it’s, well…non-chlorine.